PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 16:19:37
+Last updated: 2024-04-02 16:21:01
-Random Quote: The important thing is this: to be able at any moment to sacrifice what we are for what we could become. - Charles Du Bos
+Random Quote: It is easier to live through someone else than to become complete yourself. - Betty Friedan